qooxdoo/qooxdoo/docs/core/defining_properties.md

 and `refine`. `refine` is a simple boolean flag which must be configured to true.

-Normally properties could not be overridden.
+Normally properties cannot be overridden.
 This is the reason for the `refine` flag.
 The flag informs the implementation that the developer is aware of the feature and the modification which should be applied.